timengelbracht/DJIDrone2LaMARCapture/README.md

 # DJIDrone2LaMARCapture

-This repository provides tools and instructions for processing DJI drone videos into the LaMAR Capture format using the Deep Patch Visual Odometry (DPVO) framework.
+This repository provides tools and instructions for processing DJI drone videos into the LaMAR Capture [LaMAR repository](https://github.com/microsoft/lamar-benchmark) format using the Deep Patch Visual Odometry (DPVO) framework.
 Note that this is tested on data provided by a DJI Mini 4 Pro.

 ---